Why Handoff Documentation Matters

 - Handoff Sign-Off

-- Confluence Template: Structured Handoff
+- Confluence Template - Structured Handoff

 - Async Video Walkthrough Best Practices